llamasad/auto-implement/README.md

 - **Create Pipelines**:
   - Create a multiple pineline
   - Add source control from GitHub using the GitHub access token.
-  - Choose the webhook option to trigger builds from GitHub commits.
+  - Choose the webhook option to trigger builds from wildcard .

 ## Steps to Run